 It’s also more sustainable buying from domestic vendors.
 There’s more energy used in transporting paper cups from abroad to the local market.
 Yet you could avoid the said environmental issues by buying next door.

 It also becomes more comfortable conducting quality checks when buying domestically.
 You can easily verify environmental compliance and certifications.
-Domestic bodies such as PEFC or FSC may lend you a hand to ensure you’re buying from credible manufacture.

 Safety of Printing Inks

 Printing defines the aesthetics of paper cups, but it also has most of the say on customers’ safety.
 Some inks are poisonous and are a big risk for your customers’ health.

 In 2010, McDonald’s had to recall 12 million glasses.
 This is because the paint on them contained the toxic metal cadmium.
 They warned customers against using the glasses for the paint could endanger children.